Minimal spontaneous CP-violating GUT and predictions for leptonic CP phases: Fermion spectrum fit and predictions

 Our numerical analysis method is similar to the one used earlier and described at length in \cite{Mummidi:2021anm}.
 The fit is carried out for the values of parameters at the GUT scale, $M_{\rm GUT} = 2 \times 10^{16}$ GeV.
 We use 1-loop renormalization group evolution (RGE) equations of the SM to determine the charged fermion masses and quark mixing parameters at $M_{\rm GUT}$.
 For the neutrino masses, we assume normal ordering which is qualitatively plausible considering the quark-lepton unification.
 It is known that RGE effects in the neutrino masses and leptonic mixing angles are small for the normal ordering and, therefore, we use low-energy values for these observables from \cite{Esteban:2020cvm} for fitting.
 The values of various observables used in $\chi^2$ are given as $O_i^{\rm exp}$ in Table \ref{tab:bestfit}.
 For the standard deviation, we consider $30 \%$ for the light quark masses and $10 \%$ for all the remaining observables.
 These conservative uncertainties are taken to account for higher-order RGE effects and threshold corrections.
 We also assume no sizeable modification in the running of Yukawa couplings due to possible new intermediate scales.
 Actual incorporation of such effects requires the specification of a complete Higgs sector and symmetry-breaking pattern beyond the Yukawa sector and is highly model-dependent.
 Nevertheless, with the use of conservative standard deviations, we expect our results to not get drastically altered in the presence of such effects.

-Since $\phi$ is the only source of non-vanishing CP, we first randomly vary its value (which can be taken between $0$ and $\pi$ without loss of generality) and optimize the values of the other 16 parameters using $\chi^2$ minimization.
-The result is displayed in Fig. \ref{fig1}.
-Solutions with $\chi^2_{\rm min} < 9$ clearly disfavours $0.3 \pi < \phi < 0.7 \pi$.
-We also find $\chi^2_{\rm min} \geq 100$ for $\phi = 0$ or $\pi$, since they cannot reproduce the non-zero CKM phase.
-Although, even a very small deviation from these values can result in a good fit as it can be concluded from Fig. \ref{fig1}.
-Out of 40K distinct solutions obtained for the full range of $\phi$ shown in Fig. \ref{fig1}, approximately 19K are found with $\chi_{\rm min}^2 \le 9$.
+Since $\phi_k$ are the only source of non-vanishing CP, we first randomly vary their values (which can be taken between $0$ and $\pi$ without loss of generality) simultaneously and optimize the values of the other 18 parameters using $\chi^2$ minimization.
+The result is displayed in Fig. \ref{fig1} in case of $\phi_1$ for which we get a clear correlation.
+Solutions with $\chi^2_{\rm min} < 9$ disfavours $0.4\pi < \phi_1 < 0.6\pi$.
+In case of $\phi_{2,3}$, we do not find any specific correlation.
+Almost all the values of $\phi_{2,3}$ are found to give acceptable $\chi^2_{\rm min}$.
+We also find $\chi^2_{\rm min} \geq 100$ for $\phi_k = 0$ or $\pi$, since they cannot reproduce the non-zero CKM phase.
+Although, even a very small deviation from these values leads to a good fit.
+Out of 40K distinct solutions obtained for the full range of $\phi$ shown in Fig. \ref{fig1}, approximately 23K are found with $\chi_{\rm min}^2 \le 9$.
 This choice of $\chi_{\rm min}^2$ ensures that no observable deviates more than $3\sigma$ from its central value and hence they can be considered viable solutions.
-The reproduced values of the observables and optimized values of the parameters for one of the best-fit solutions, corresponding to $\chi^2_{\rm min} = 0.05$, are given in Appendix \ref{app:bestfit} for illustration.
+The reproduced values of the observables and optimized values of the parameters for one of the best-fit solutions, corresponding to $\chi^2_{\rm min} = 0.11$, are given in Appendix \ref{app:bestfit} for illustration.